 Check the pH value

 Chlorine is very sensitive to the pH of your water, you still need to adjust it ideally to ensure good treatment stability.
-As a reminder, a good pH is between 7.0 and 7.6.
+A reminder, a good pH is between 7.0 and 7.6.

 - If the pH is too low you will have to use pH plus